-7.27.
-According to the Government Flood Maps for Planning, the site is located wholly within Flood Zone 1 where there is a low risk of flooding.
+7.28.
+A Flood Risk Assessment and Drainage Strategy has been prepared for the site.
+The FRA confirms that the site is located wholly within Flood Zone 1 where there is a low risk of flooding.
 Residential development at the site is therefore appropriate and the sequential test contained within the NPPF is not required.